-SPEED TAP ADJUSTMENTS FOR INDOOR BLOWER MOTOR PSC Motor
+ADJUSTING SPEED TAP FOR INDOOR BLOWER MOTOR

+PSC Motor

-Adjust the CFM by changing the speed tap of the indoor blower motor at the EBTDR "COM" connection with one of the speed taps on "M1" or "M2".
+Adjust the CFM for the unit by changing the speed tap of the indoor blower motor at the EBTDR "com" connection with one of the speed taps on "M1" or "M2".
 (Black-High Speed, Blue-Medium Speed, Red-Low Speed.)